Dementia, senility or Canine Cognitive Dysfunction (CCD) – whatever you call it, dementia in dogs does exist.

 Like I mentioned earlier, just because your dog may be displaying some of these signs, does not automatically mean he has dementia.
 It does mean there is an issue that needs to be addressed, and the only way to do that is by seeing your vet sooner rather than later.

 What I find helpful both for me and my vet, is to make notes ahead of the appointment.
 Sometimes we’re nervous during an appointment, and of course time is limited so having a list of questions or in this case symptoms you’ve been observing can save time.
 Taking a video of behaviours you’re observing would be of tremendous value, since it is unlikely your vet will see indications during the appointment.

 There isn’t a test to diagnose CCD, but a diagnosis is typically made based on the exclusion of other possible explanations for your dog’s changed behaviour.

-The ingredient Selegiline hydrochloride – known also as Selgian® and Anipryl®, has been shown to be effective by prolonging the activity of your dog’s remaining dopamine.
-This helps by improving memory and helping dogs think more clearly.
+This is THE drug given for a dementia diagnosis.
+Containing the active ingredient Selegiline hydrochloride it is sold as Selgian® in the UK and Anipryl® in the US.
+It has been shown to be effective by prolonging the activity of your dog’s remaining dopamine, which helps by improving memory and helping dogs think more clearly.